ady7ady7/career-log/README.md

 15.11.25 (Day 33, Saturday)
 - I had to make up for the lost Python day on Thursday (I was on a trip) - I really struggled with Python today, dict comprehensions ARE NOT UNDERSTANDABLE for me at this point - I am able to extract values but summing values from a list of dicts in a single dict is too difficult for me and I need more exercises in a scaffolding manner.
 Today's session was very frustrating and also there was an immense leap of difficulty between tasks 4 and 5 <extracting single values -> looping over and summing values from a big list of dicts, an actual mock_trades.csv file>.
 Tasks builded up on the previous ones, and since task 5 was absurdly difficult, I wasn't able to get tasks 6-7 done correctly as a consequence.
 (2 hr)

+16.11.25 (Day 34, Sunday)
+- I decided to set up an extra session to practice nested dicts - it went pretty smoothly with Tasks 1-6 as I was practicing operations on single ticker - still struggled with many tickers on Task 7, but I eventually managed to do it.
+My comprehension level is probably at around 6/10, I still need some practice in that, but it feels much better than yesterday.